lotabout/color-extractor/README.md

 This tool is just an HTML and corresponding JS files.
 No servers are needed.

+Or just open [Color Extractor](http://lotabout.me/color-extractor/) for a demo.
+Not fancy, but work.

 # About
 Color-extractor is first inspired by the palette of dirbbble.
 However dribbble do not show the percentage of a color that is used in the image.
 Which I think